jmiddleton/cassandra-fhir-index/README.md

 -  Regular Expression searches using forward slashes ``"/"``
 -  Fuzzy searches using ``"~"`` at the end of the expression
 -  Range searches between the lower and upper bound, i.e.: ``mod_date:[20020101 TO 20030101]``
+-  Date range is supported using date as String.
+The date format includes up to seconds, milliseconds are not supported
 -  Boolean searches operators ``(OR, AND, NOT, "+" and "-")``
 -  Top-k queries (relevance scoring, sort by value)
 -  Spark and Hadoop compatibility
 -  Paging over filters
 -  Token Range support

+For more details check Lucene's documentation: http://lucene.apache.org/core/3_5_0/queryparsersyntax.html

 ## Architecture